Websites aren’t optional in modern business.

 Capturing potential leads: As part of your marketing strategy, your website must be able to capture names and email addresses for the purposes of marketing to your customers and reminding them that you can solve their current problem.
 Besides making sales, growing your list is the most important reason for your website.
 Remember, transactions are built on trust, and trust takes time to build.
 Most people won’t purchase from you on the first visit to your website, so capturing emails in an effort to continue marketing to them is a great way to build genuine trust over time.

 Converting leads into customers: Your website is your digital storefront, allowing you to convert leads to sales and generate business.
 It gives you the opportunity to really showcase your products and services, make offers, and sell!
 It should include enough information about you and your services and make it as easy as possible for the visitor to buy from you.
+Think Call to Actions, engaging forms, and a multitude of ways for visitors to get involved.

 The 3 C’s will help you improve your website’s effectiveness.
 Refer back to it every now and then to ensure that your site is as effective as it can possibly be!